-As a BDC, we are permitted, under specified conditions, to issue multiple classes of indebtedness and one class of shares senior to our common stock if our asset coverage, as defined in the 1940 Act, is at least equal to 150% immediately after any borrowing or issuance (prior to October 9, 2018, our minimum asset coverage requirement was 200%).
+As a BDC, we are permitted, under specified conditions, to issue multiple classes of indebtedness and one class of shares senior to our common stock if our asset coverage, as defined in the 1940 Act, is at least equal to 150% immediately after any borrowing or issuance.
 See "-Senior Securities" for more information.
 In addition, while any preferred stock or publicly traded debt securities are outstanding, we may be prohibited from making distributions to our stockholders or repurchasing securities or shares unless we meet the applicable asset coverage ratio at the time of the distribution or repurchase.
 We may also borrow amounts up to 5% of the value of our total assets for temporary or emergency purposes without regard to asset coverage.
 For a discussion of the risks associated with leverage, see "ITEM 1A.
 RISK FACTORS-Risks Related to Our Business and Structure-We borrow money, which magnifies the potential for gain or loss and increases the risk of investing in us."
-As of December 31, 2020 and 2019, our asset coverage was 204.5% and 200.4% respectively.
+As of December 31, 2021 and 2020, our asset coverage was 205.4% and 204.5% respectively.